JFDou/JFDFunctions/README.md

      - 2: points meeting pct_p_thresh and effect estimate > 0
      - 3: points meeting pct_p_thresh and effect estimate < 0
      - if pct_include=F, then only first two slots for above/below threshold are used

+# qq_plot:
+function to make qq-plot from limma topTable results of epigenome-wide association results

+- Inputs:
+  - sshits: dataframe of results summary of EWAS
+  - p_col: column name of sshits for p-values